 Accessible tourism

-Accessible tourism is the ongoing endeavour to ensure tourist destinations, products and services are accessible to all people, regardless of their physical limitations, disabilities, or age.
+Accessible tourism is the ongoing endeavour to ensure tourist destinations, products and services are accessible to all people, regardless of their physical limitations, disability, or age.

-The accessible tourism community can include people with a disability, long-term health condition, or mobility needs, along with their accompanying companions.
-This can include individuals with, limited mobility, including the use of wheelchairs and scooters, low vision, low hearing, cognitive impairment, autism, allergies, and intolerances.
-Other visitors can also benefit from improved access including, the elderly, those with temporary needs, mobility issues or medical conditions, parents with prams, multi-generational family groups.
+The accessible tourism community can include people with disability, a long-term health condition, or access requirements, along with their accompanying companions.
+This can include people with, limited mobility, including the use of wheelchairs and scooters, low vision, low hearing, cognitive disability, autism, allergies, and intolerances.
+Other visitors can also benefit from improved access including, the elderly, those with temporary access requirements, mobility restrictions or medical conditions, parents with prams, multi-generational family groups.

 What is the difference between accessible and inclusive tourism?